endlos99/xdt99/doc/MANUAL.md

 ranges, e.g., `1,3-4,6-10`.
 In general, if more than one volume is specified, then the command is applied to *all* volumes.

-The `-w` parameter writes a disk image to one or more volumes.
+The `-w` argument writes a disk image to one or more volumes.

     $ xvm99.py /dev/sdc 1,3 -w work.dsk

-`xvm99` automatically extends the disk image to match the 1600 sector format used by the CF7A device, unless the `--keep-size` option is given.
+`xvm99` automatically extends the disk image to match the 1600 sector format used by the CF7+ device, unless the `--keep-size` option is given.

 The `-r` argument reads a disk image from a volume and stores it on the local file system.